 The best HyperX headset that we've reviewed so far are the Could Revolver.
 They have a retro design with a self-adjusting headband strap and soft pads that provide a good comfort level for most listeners.
 They have a detachable mic and a closed design that make them practical enough to use outdoors.
 They're also the best sounding of the HyperX lineup we've tested, making them a decent option for more critical listeners.
 Unfortunately, their wired design is not as convenient as some of the other wireless gaming headsets at the same price, but on the upside, they have no latency and you can easily use them with your mobile devices thanks to the regular 1/8' TRRS audio jack.

 HyperX makes mostly wired gaming headset with excellent microphones and a sturdy build quality.
 They're decently affordable, they sound moderately well-balanced and their wired designs have practically no latency which is good for gaming.
 Unfortunately, they won't be as convenient as some of the other wireless headsets offered by other brands like Logitech or SteelSeries.
-They also lack in customisation options, with no dedicated software, or enhanced active features, which is common for gaming headphones.
+They also lack in customization options, with no dedicated software, or enhanced active features, which is common for gaming headphones.

 Discover our recommendations for the best gaming headphones.